 But it isn’t just that Levenda makes these connections; he also has the discernment to not immediately attempt a “literal” conspiracy that ties all this esoteric “coincidences” together.
 While he does acknowledge the reality of conspiracies in history, the thrust of Sinister Forces is to explore the metaphysical—literally sinister—synchronicities that seem to “cluster” around people and events.
 And from the sinister synchronicities, getting to an even deeper mystery…the origin/existence of Evil itself:

 Evil is matter, evil as a blind force.
 There is no contradiction necessary between the two, since the discoveries of quantum physics illustrate that the heart of all matter is force.

-In addition to the American continent’s forgotten/suppressed early past, Levenda places the blame for a Pandora’s box of death, destruction, and insanity with those forces in the U.S. government (and the Nazis whom were brought over to work in our intelligence, science, and space programs after World War II in Project Paperclip) who sought to exploit the occult rituals and practices of the past in order to manipulate targets at home and abroad.
+In addition to the American continent’s forgotten/suppressed early past, Levenda places the blame for a Pandora’s box of death, destruction, and insanity with those forces who later sought to exploit ancient occult rituals and practices in order to manipulate targets at home and abroad.